The Sinful Children of Franko B

-Franko B is one of the most celebrated artists of the Queer era that was established in the 1980s with the club Queer Nation and a host of artists and film makers at a time of AIDS and an urgent need for LGBTQ visibility.
+Franko B is one of the most celebrated artists of the Queer era that was established in the 1980s – centred around the club Queer Nation and a host of artists and film makers.
+It was a time of AIDS and there was an urgent need for LGBTQ visibility.

-Internationally recognised as a pioneering performance artist with shows such as Oh Lover Boy, I Miss You and more recently Milk & Blood, he uses his body, to show, to touch us with poetic stories of the personal and of the political.
+Internationally recognised as a pioneering performance artist – with shows such as Oh Lover Boy, I Miss You, and Milk & Blood – he uses his body, to show, to touch us with poetic stories of the personal and of the political.

-When I meet him at his studio in Aldgate East, I am entranced by his recognised tattoos, they also make me slightly uneasy – Red Cross crosses covering his face, a 22, stars, words and images.
+When I meet him at his studio in London’s Aldgate East, I.m entranced by his tattoos.
+They also make me slightly uneasy – red crosses covering his face, a number 22, stars, words, and images.

-I know his work, but – seeing it with Franko B – I discover a symmetry between his creation and my reality.
+I know his work, but – seeing it with the artist – I discover a symmetry between his creation and my reality.
 He shows me Sinful Children – beautiful hand size figurine sculptures in various shapes and colours.

-“I decided to start this initiative to raise some of the main chunk of the money to produce a new sculpture, For Our Sins, by creating a limited edition of ceramic figurines – 250 ‘Sinful Children’ – rather than start crowd-funding to beg for money.
-To me, it seemed more adapt to give something beautiful and that connects with what I do.”
+“I decided to start this initiative to raise some of the main chunk of the money to produce a new sculpture…” explains Franco – referring to the sculpture For Our Sins.
+“Rather than start crowd-funding to beg for money.
+To me, it seemed more apt to give something beautiful, something that connects with what I do.”

-“It will be in marble and made for me by an artisan in the south of Italy.
-It is my take on the concept of martyrs and saints, seen in a contemporary context and not necessarily in the traditional sense of what religious images are made of.
+“It will be in marble and made for me by an artisan in the south of Italy…” confirms Franco.
+“It’s my take on the concept of martyrs and saints, seen in a contemporary context and not necessarily in the traditional sense of what religious images are made of.”